-connect Logically attach the console or modem I/O port to a specified card in the node in which the loadcard Load the specified file into the specified card, start the card, and establish a console connection between the CLI and the TCS slave on the card.
+connect Logically attach the console or modem I/O port to a specified card in the node in which the CLI session is running. loadcard Load the specified file into the specified card, start the card, and establish a console connection between the CLI and the TCS slave on the card. test Run field diagnostics tests from the CLI. read Read memory and hardware registers accessible by the TCS.
+For qualified personnel only. write Write hex values to memory and hardware registers.
+For qualified personnel only.